John Gainsford: Early life

 Gainsford grew up in Lansdowne, Cape Town.
 He was the eldest of four children.
 His mother, Enid Francis Gainsford, was Australian.
 She was a former Sydney swimming champion who came out to South Africa with her mother, when her mother was sent to South Africa to help train women factory workers for the Second World War effort.
 It was during this time that she met his South African father, John Cecil Gainsford, and made South Africa her permanent home.

-Gainsford attended Lansdowne High School (now Windsor High School) from 1951-1955.
+Gainsford attended Lansdowne High School (now Windsor High School) from 1951 to 1955.
 He displayed remarkable versatility and unwavering dedication as a young sportsman throughout his school career, earning full colours for both rugby and athletics.
 His athletic prowess extended to cricket, where he represented the school's First XI.
 Additionally, he excelled in track and field events, particularly as a sprinter and shot putter.
 Gainsford's leadership skills were evident as he captained the school's rugby first team in his final year.
-During school holidays, he played for Villager’s under-19 team.
+During school holidays, he played for Villager's under-19 team.
 Furthermore, he distinguished himself academically as the head boy of his school, showcasing his commitment not only to sports but also to his education.